 Dr. Mishra is a research and evaluation specialist with a career spanning over 12 years in the development sector.
 His areas of specialization include managing large research studies and impact assessment of programs, quality control, data analysis and report writing.
 He holds a doctorate from the School of International Studies, Jawaharlal Nehru University, New Delhi.
 At Amaltas, he serves as the technical lead on a study titled ‘Relationship between Discrimination, Social Capital and Life Chances among LBGT groups in India’ for the World Bank.
 Other important assignment that he is working on include M&E support on Second Rural Water Supply and Sanitation Project in Cambodia for Ministry of Rural Development, Cambodia.

 Dr. Mishra’s previous experience includes work with a number of research and development consulting organizations on a range of social and development issues.
 He has worked on a number of evaluation and impact assessment studies for UNICEF, WFP, BBC-WST, and state and national governments on topics such as public health, nutrition, food security, watershed management, women’s rights, child labor, women’s rights and disability.
 He was a key member of the design team of the sanitation and gender action plan of the World Bank financed Rural Water Supply and Sanitation Project in low-income states of India.

 Nivedita Parashar : Project Analyst

-Prior to pursuing her post-graduation studies, she worked at PRS Legislative Research as a Legislative Assistant to Member of Parliament (LAMP) Fellow to Lok Sabha Member of Parliament from Bihar.
-She has also worked with the Swaniti Initiative, which works with Members of Parliament for developing solutions to problems in grassroot areas.
+She has worked with Swaniti Initiative for creating an online repository for briefs on Central Government Schemes.
+Prior to pursuing her post-graduation she worked at PRS Legislative Research as a Legislative Assistant to Member of Parliament (LAMP) Fellow to Lok Sabha MP from Bihar.

 Apurva Rastogi: Senior Project Analyst